Grades Teachers and Assistants

 Jennifer McKinley, Literacy Interventionist

-2021 marks Jennifer’s 10th year as an educator and her fourth year in Waldorf-inspired education.
+Jennifer has been an educator for over 10 years and has spent more than 5 years in Waldorf-inspired education.
 She is enjoying learning more about the Waldorf life and supporting student education.
 She holds a Bachelor’s degree in Psychology and a Master’s in Teaching.
 Outside of work, she enjoys reading, listening to music, attending concerts, and spending time with her 3 children.

 Anna Murphy, Integrated Services Teacher